Sam-Coder128/Programming_Practice/Java/README.md

 StringDemo.java - Demonstrates String in java and printing length of it.
 StringCompare.java - Shows comparison between the both strings.
 StringCompareX.java - Different way of string comparison.
+StaticData.java - Working of static variable in application.